CiscoDevNet/AppD-Cloud-Kickstart/AWS_VM_BUILD_INSTRUCTIONS.md

     grouped by sections in the file, so you will have to search to locate the exact line.
     For example, the AWS-related variables are at the end of the file.

-    The first 4 are manditory and the others are optional, but helpful.
+    The first 4 are mandatory and the others are optional, but helpful.
 If you are building the AMI images in the `us-west-2` region, the region-related variables can be left alone.